cs1302uga/cs1302-hw09/README.md

 You won't need to submit your notes in your final submission.
 However, if done properly, your exercise notes will serve as a helpful study guide for the exam.

+### Intro / Demo Video

+If you'd like to see a quick walkthrough of each checkpoint in this homework, check out the intro video found [here](https://www.youtube.com/watch?v=9QF9EDT7B14&t=1s).
+Please note that this video was made using a different writeup but the program works the same way and all of the checkpoints still line up.
+Just don't be shocked if you notice that the GitHub page in the video looks slightly different from this one.

 ### Getting Started

 1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-hw09`: